Jorgesys/Flutter-BottomNavigationBar-App/README.md

 A bottom navigation bar is usually used in conjunction with a Scaffold, where it is provided as the Scaffold.bottomNavigationBar argument.

-The bottom navigation bar's type changes how its items are displayed.
-If not specified, then it's automatically set to BottomNavigationBarType.fixed when there are less than four items, and BottomNavigationBarType.shifting otherwise.

-The length of items must be at least two and each item's icon and title/label must not be null.

-    BottomNavigationBarType.fixed, the default when there are less than four items.
-The selected item is rendered with the selectedItemColor if it's non-null, otherwise the theme's ColorScheme.primary color is used for Brightness.light themes and ColorScheme.secondary for Brightness.dark themes.
-If backgroundColor is null, The navigation bar's background color defaults to the Material background color, ThemeData.canvasColor (essentially opaque white).
-    BottomNavigationBarType.shifting, the default when there are four or more items.
-If selectedItemColor is null, all items are rendered in white.
-The navigation bar's background color is the same as the BottomNavigationBarItem.backgroundColor of the selected item.
-In this case it's assumed that each item will have a different background color and that background color will contrast well with white.

 ![B0viy](https://user-images.githubusercontent.com/6410761/159561424-fc8b1f5d-9e08-430d-8ef1-9751b97e31c8.png)